-open source under the LGPL license, and is available at [4].
+LIGHTS is released as open source under the LGPL license, and is available at [4].

-Acknowledgements.
-The work described in this paper was partially supported by the Italian Ministry of Education, University, and Research (MIUR) under the VICOM project, and by the National Research Council (CNR) under the IS-MANET project.
+Acknowledgements The work described in this paper is partially supported by the Italian Ministry of Education, University, and Research (MIUR) under the VICOM project, by the National Research Council (CNR) under the IS-MANET project, and by the European Community under the IST-004536 RUNES project.